LastYasuoUwU/airbnb-clone-project/README.md

 The relationships between entities in the Airbnb Clone Backend are as follows:

-A User can create many Properties → (One-to-Many: users → properties).
+- A User can create many Properties → (One-to-Many: users → properties).

-A User can make many Bookings → (One-to-Many: users → bookings).
+- A User can make many Bookings → (One-to-Many: users → bookings).

-A Property can have many Bookings → (One-to-Many: properties → bookings).
+- A Property can have many Bookings → (One-to-Many: properties → bookings).

-A Booking is linked to exactly one Payment → (One-to-One: bookings → payments).
+- A Booking is linked to exactly one Payment → (One-to-One: bookings → payments).

-A Property can have many Reviews → (One-to-Many: properties → reviews).
+- A Property can have many Reviews → (One-to-Many: properties → reviews).

-A User can write many Reviews → (One-to-Many: users → reviews).
+- A User can write many Reviews → (One-to-Many: users → reviews).

-A Property can have many Images → (One-to-Many: properties → property_images).
+- A Property can have many Images → (One-to-Many: properties → property_images).

-A User can save many Favorite Properties → (One-to-Many: users → favorites).
+- A User can save many Favorite Properties → (One-to-Many: users → favorites).

-A Property can be saved by many Users → (One-to-Many: properties → favorites).
+- A Property can be saved by many Users → (One-to-Many: properties → favorites).

+## 🔎 Feature Breakdown

+### 👤 User Management

+Provides secure registration, authentication, and profile management for both guests and hosts.
+This ensures that users can safely create accounts, manage their profiles, and access platform features.

+### 🏠 Property Management

+Hosts can create, update, and manage property listings with details such as location, pricing, and availability.
+This allows guests to browse accurate property information and make informed booking decisions.

+### 📅 Booking System

+Enables users to reserve properties with check-in and check-out dates.
+The system ensures availability, manages conflicts, and tracks the status of each booking.

+### 💳 Payment Processing

+Handles financial transactions related to bookings, ensuring secure and reliable payments.
+It records transaction details and updates booking status upon successful payment.

+### ⭐ Review System

+Allows guests to leave ratings and feedback on properties after their stay.
+Reviews build trust, improve transparency, and help future guests choose the best accommodations.

+### ⚡ Data Optimization

+Implements database indexing and caching strategies for faster queries and reduced load.
+This ensures smooth performance, even as the platform scales with more users and listings.